justinmahar/SublimeCSAutocompletePlus/README.md

 In addition, this plugin adds the "Coffee: Goto Definition" command, which will look up the class, function or variable definition of the selected token.

 Do you miss having a control-click key combination to go to a definition?
-Well, that's here too, baby.
-Rearing and ready to go.
+Well, that's here too.
+Oh baby.

 Installation
 ------------